 : NEEDLING TECHNIQUES 1

-This class is the second course of a two-course laboratory sequence training students in the needling of major points of the body.
+This class is the first course of a two-course laboratory sequence training students in the needling of major points of the body.
 Emphasis is placed on developing skills in increasingly sophisticated needling techniques.